UniMath/agda-unimath/src/foundations/13-function-extensionality-solutions.lagda.md

   { l1 l2 : Level} {A : UU l1} {B : A → UU l2}
   ( e : A ≃ A) (f : (a : A) → B a ≃ B (map-equiv e a)) →
   ( (a : A) → B a) ≃ ((a : A) → B a)
-automorphism-Π e f =
-  pair (map-automorphism-Π e f) (is-equiv-map-automorphism-Π e f)
+pr1 (automorphism-Π e f) = map-automorphism-Π e f pr2 (automorphism-Π e f) = is-equiv-map-automorphism-Π e f

 --------------------------------------------------------------------------------